hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 There are pros and cons to balance with both Henrik's and Boris' views, but I won't belabor that in this tiny side bar. :^)

 [18:48:28](#htHzsEYXxZvug3A40AQREWPVW8EFeBwOpkbLkywnmYc) <hiiamboris (NOT THIS ONE)>:
-@ldci it will help if you isolate the part you need help with Ì†ΩÌ∏â
+@ldci it will help if you isolate the part you need help with üòâ

 [21:57:04](#jl7WipCVDr_4dLpAQ8r1AonACCcfGrn0bsbc6YMfP2o) <GiuseppeChillemi (GiuseppeChillemi)>:
 Discussion between top-level masters.
-I have bookmarked it Ì†ΩÌ∏â
+I have bookmarked it üòâ

 [22:27:30](#4Qt97tSXcNi59aHbWxYVmIXPd8-nIWSzmcOlndha8wI) <qtxie>:
 @ldci In `getCode`, did you check the byte ordering of `c`?
 Is it expected?